Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Vajdahunyad Castle

 Within City Park is Vajdahunyad Castle.
-This charming castle was built to showcase various architectural styles.
-Don’t miss the small chapel inside, which adds to the fairy-tale atmosphere.
-Historical fact: Vajdahunyad Castle was built in 1896 for the Millennium Exhibition and showcases architectural styles from different periods in Hungarian history.
+This lovely castle was built to show various architectural styles.
+Don’t miss the small church inside, it adds to the fairy-tale atmosphere.
+Historical fact: Vajdahunyad Castle was built in 1896 for the Millennium Exhibition and features architectural styles from different periods in Hungarian history.

 Relax at the Széchenyi Spa